 With time, the current generation of IVIG products was developed which all have excellent effectiveness and biological properties.
 The ability to deliver large amounts of IgG intravenously has seen IG products being used to modulate the immune system in various neurological, haematological and inflammatory states.
 This has contributed to IVIG's ascendancy as the currently most economically important plasma protein therapy.
-Interestingly, the history of IG supplementation therapy in the IG has gone full circle with the use of new preparations of SCIG which have the capacity to deliver steady levels of therapeutic IgG with minimal side reactions in a home therapy environment where intravenous infusion (1) is not possible in this environment.
-(Figure 2), including preparations formulated to facilitate access of IgG to the vascular space (2).
+Interestingly, the history of IG supplementation therapy in the IG has gone full circle with the use of new preparations of SCIG which have the capacity to deliver steady levels of therapeutic IgG with minimal side reactions in a home therapy environment.